 The emotional bond in families and between two people need continual, constant care.
-We must all pay attention to our relationships, learn to care and pay attention to them so that we can maintain and reinforce our close bond.
+We must pay attention to our relationships, learn to care so that we can maintain and reinforce our close bond.

 That is the ideal, but relationships will often fail because they are weighed down by fears, history, insecurities and expectations that can create misunderstandings, miscommunications and emotional distance.

 Family relationships are always the hardest to navigate, particularly where a shared history, and expectations initiate most or all of our difficulties and the cracks begin to appear.
-It is important we pay attention to those signs.
+It is important we pay attention to the signs.

 Emotional distance if used appropriately, shouldn’t mean ignoring the issues that need to be addressed; it should allow time for both parties to think about how they can fix their relationship.
 We must be aware of critical moments in our relationships, we mustn’t run from those.